Semien homers, A’s beat Rangers 6-5 on walk-off walk

 OAKLAND, Calif.
+(AP) — Khris Davis told himself to think small, and the reigning AL home run champ delivered.

-(AP) — Marcus Semien homered and scored the game-winning run on a bases-loaded walk in the bottom of the ninth inning as the Oakland Athletics beat the Texas Rangers 6-5 on Sunday.
+Marcus Semien homered and scored the game-winning run on Davis’ bases-loaded walk in the bottom of the ninth inning as the Oakland Athletics beat the Texas Rangers 6-5 on Sunday.

+“Just get the job done, don’t try to get too big and hit a home run,” Davis said he told himself when he stepped to the plate.

 Texas led 5-4 in the ninth with José Leclerc (1-3) pitching for a third straight day, seeking his sixth save.
 His blown save was his third.

-Leclerc walked Khris Davis with the bases loaded and one out after Matt Olson singled in Chris Hermann with the tying run.
+Leclerc walked Davis with one out after Matt Olson singled in Chris Hermann with the tying run.

+Davis, who was 1 for 3 with two walks, is mired in one of his worst slumps in years.
+He’s batting .142 (11 for 78) this month and hasn’t homered since June 18.

+“You really want to be that guy and get the hit in that situation, but you know you have to be patient,” A’s manager Bob Melvin said.
+“He saw it well enough to see it was a ball and in that situation it’s as good as a hit, as good as a homer, and it gives us a win.
+So it was a key at-bat, obviously.”

 Hermann singled leading off the ninth and Semien followed with a walk.